jacobstim/comfoairclient/README.md

 ## Features
 Current features:
 * Live data processing / raw data dump for serial port connections.
-* Can analyze serial dumps that you saved in another application
+* Export of raw data to files.
+* Load previously saved data dumps for new analysis.
+* Allows replay to serial port (e.g. to mimic the control panel).

 Todo in a future release, in a near and/or distant future, whenever I feel like it:
 * At the moment, about 20% of the commands detected are also analyzed and all parameters outputted to screen.
-* Support sending of commands to unit
+* Support sending of individual commands to unit

 Don't hold your breath though ;).